 You’ve become a voice for Black and indigenous people in Australia, which can obviously be both a burden and a blessing.
 How have the people in your community back home in Woorabinda reacted to your sound and to your message so far?

 "I'm really happy because it feels like the work I've put out has made everyone really proud, like If she can do it, I can do it, too.
 And that's what I love the most about this whole experience.
 I really want to inspire everyone in my community because there's so much outside of our mission that they haven't had access to that I'm now aware of because of my own opportunities.
-When I left, I had to learn a lot just stepping into this new world and also to explain a lot to people as I've travelled; a lot of people don't even know what a mission is!
+When I left, I had to learn a lot just stepping into this new world and also to explain a lot to people as I've traveled; a lot of people don't even know what a mission is!
 The way we grew up back home is so different to all these fellas out here."

 "I never wanted to be a role model because I didn't want to be in the spotlight, but now, I can't wait to be able to give back to my community in a real way — I'm most excited to do that.
 There are so many talented people in Woorabinda, but it's just that they're sitting around, waiting.
 I want to open doors for everyone coming up behind me."

 This interview has been edited for length and clarity.